duncantl/RAppian/docs/fourPartRecRel.md

 35ef582f-262d-4961-8995-df4bafd6d66d
 ```

-We resolve the source field in a `Task Log` with
+We resolve the source field in `Task Log` with
 ```
 a[rr$sourceField[rr$uuid == e[2]] == a$uuid,]
 ```